haskell/haskell-language-server/docs/configuration.md

 Make sure to check the READMEs of each of these packages, which explain how to configure the various parts of the Emacs integration.
-In particular, `lsp-haskell` provides customization options for the `haskell-language-server`-specific parts, such as the path to the server executable.
+In particular, `lsp-haskell` provides customization options for the `haskell-language-server`-specific parts, such as the path to the server executable, or configuring the tactics plugin.
+For example:

-#### Vanilla Emacs

-If you're using `lsp-mode` generic plugin configuration can be added using `lsp--set-configuration`:

 ```emacs-lisp
 (add-hook 'lsp-after-initialize-hook